 Integrate With Your Contact Center Software

+If you’re outsourcing your contact center, it’s in your best interest to control your own IVR automation platform.
+Our Managed CPaaS, the Compass Automation Platform is purpose-built to stand in front of one or more contact center vendors.
 Integrating your IVR system with your contact center solution has two advantages.
 First, you’re able to gather analytics across the entire customer journey, from the first IVR menu selection to resolution with a live agent.
 Second, the IVR can send screen pops to the agent with details about the customer’s interaction with the IVR.

 Take the time to get feedback from your frontline agents and key customers regularly.
 Being customer-first means a commitment to understanding what is working and what is not.
+Short customer pulse surveys at the end of a call is a great customer-first strategy to stay on top of caller satisfaction and sentiment.
+Automated voice surveys yield a high response rate and real-time results to ensure you have the feedback when you need it.

 Design For Success